7 Unique Differences Between the Alaskan Klee Kai vs Siberian Husky – Exploring the Traits

 Alaskan Klee Kai

 The Alaskan Klee Kai is often described as a miniature version of the Husky.
-Here are some key points about their stature:

 • Height: Typically between 13 to 17 inches at the shoulder.